Curriculum

 - Botulinum and botulism history.

-- Botulinum toxin pharmaceutical history and licenses.
+- Botulinum toxin pharmaceutical history and licences.

-- Patient selection, injection techniques, indications, safety, adverse effects and combination treatments.
+- Patient selection, injection techniques, indications, safety adverse effects and combination treatments.

 - Critically apply the pharmacokinetics and pharmacodynamics of botulinum use in cosmetic and medical treatment.